DevCycleHQ/AI-Prompts-And-Rules/devcycle-insert-variable.md

-# DevCycle Feature Flag Cleanup Instructions
+# DevCycle Variable Creation Instructions

 Use this guide to insert a new DevCycle Feature Flag Variable into this project.